Obra-Studio/obra-icons-mr/packages/obra-icons/README.md

 # obra-icons

+Obra Icons for Svelte.

 A simple, consistent set of icons, perfect for user interfaces.
-Obra Icons and Obra Icons Plus consists of more than 300 icons.
+Obra Icons consists of more than 350 icons.

 ## Installation